Biography

 Dr. Russell also serves as consultant and program evaluator for various federal and state educational, law enforcement, justice, and treatment programs.
-Her teaching interest's include introduction to psychology, social psychology, psychology and the law (forensic psychology), research methods, social cognition, program evaluation, careers in psychology, senior capstone, psychology of gender, and criminal investigation.
+She has served on legislative committees and works as an expert witness in cases of domestic violence homicide.
+Her teaching interests include introduction to psychology, social psychology, psychology and the law (forensic psychology), research methods, the science of psychology, sexual and domestic violence, program evaluation, and criminal investigation.

 Murphy, J. & Russell, B. (Online first, June 2021).
 Police Officers’ Addiction Frameworks and Stigma toward Drug Abuse.
 Addictive Behaviors: An International Journal.
 Available online June 2, 2021.https://www.sciencedirect.com/science/article/abs/pii/S0306460321001921…